-The survey questionnaire included a split-form design whereby an additional 1,994 adults were asked a different set of questions.
-Results from those interviews are being held for future release.
+The survey questionnaire included a split form design whereby an additional 2,012 adults were asked a different set of questions.
+Results from those interviews have been previously released.
 The total number of interviews conducted was 4,006.
 Thus, the data collection involved two simultaneous surveys, each of which is weighted separately to represent U.S. adults; where the same question was asked on each form, the results of the two forms can be combined to yield a representative survey of U.S. adults with the full 4,006 respondents.